Donearm/cocktails/COCKTAILS.md

 None

 >Variations: Dirty Black Russian (top with Cola), Black Magic (add a dash of
->Lemon Juice and garnish with a lemon twist), Irish Russian (top with Guinness),
+>Lemon Juice and garnish with a lemon twist), Irish Russian (top with
->Brown Russian (top with Ginger Ale), Brave Bull/Dirty Mother (Tequila instead of Vodka)
+>Guinness), Brown Russian (top with Ginger Ale), Brave Bull (Tequila instead of
+>Vodka), Dirty Mother (Brandy instead of Vodka), Dirty White Mother (Brandy
+>instead of Vodka and top with Heavy Cream)

 -----------------